-Ш Show all topsoil stockpile locations on site, outside of CH's regulated limits, to a recommended maximum specified height limit of 130 cm.
-Stockpiling to greater heights and remaining for periods longer than six months will generally sterilize the topsoil.
-Where this cannot be avoided, the addition of compost is recommended at the end of the stockpiling period.
+□ Show all topsoil stockpile locations on site outside of CH's regulated limits, where possible.
+Stockpiles permitted in the regulated area should have a recommended maximum specified height limit of 130 cm.
+Indicate that compost will be added to stockpiles greater than 120 cm for soils remaining for periods longer than six months.

-Seed stockpiles with nurse crop or alternative winter cover to help retain the quality of the topsoil and minimize erosion.

-Install appropriate erosion and sediment control measures around the topsoil pile and other exposed areas to prevent sediment-laden runoff from reaching watercourses and other sensitive areas.
-Keep stockpiled topsoil separate from subsoil.
+- □ Seed stockpiles with nurse crop or alternative winter cover to help retain the quality of the topsoil and minimize erosion. - □ Install appropriate erosion and sediment control measures around the topsoil pile and other exposed areas to prevent sediment-laden runoff from reaching watercourses and wetlands. - □ Keep stockpiled topsoil separate from subsoil.

-2.3 Timing
+2.3 Species Selection